 8. Describe your personal experience with grief and your feelings about the grieving process.

-9. What are the sources of emotional and spiritual support do you have in your life right now (such as friends/family/therapy/nature/synagogue/art/humor…)?
+9. What are the sources of emotional and spiritual support you have in your life right now (such as friends/family/therapy/nature/synagogue/art/humor…)?

 10. Briefly describe something that helps you get through hard times.

-11. Describe at least one situation in which you provided a compassionate and listening presence to someone in need.
+11. Describe at least one situation in which you provided comfort to someone in need.

 12. Name at least one thing you are hoping to learn more about through this volunteer experience.